winner-potential/smart-2017/README.md

 These files are required for reproduce the setup of the paper "Evaluation of Architectural Backbone Technologies for WINNER DataLab" on SMART 2017.

+The setup includes the sender to produce traffic, three integration setups which receive, enrich, multicast and forward messages to the final receiver.
+Each setup will generate a simulated database message as well as a message as the result of a simple aggregation method (avg).

 Requirements
 ------